Appendix E - Gender Reassignment

 - Note of how any bullying or harassment will be dealt with.

-E4.3.1 Once a trans person has made known their chosen name, this name should be used in all circumstances, rather than their birth name.
-However, if a student holds a student visa in their birth name or gender, the University will not be able to change their primary record.
-The University is required to maintain student personal records consistent with the identity given on their visa.
+E5.4.1 Once a trans person has made known their chosen name, this name should be used in all circumstances, rather than their birth name.

 A trans person should have access to ‘men-only’ and ‘women-only’ areas – such as changing rooms and toilets – according to the gender in which they present.
 The University of Glasgow also provides gender neutral toilet facilities in various locations on campus – details can be found on the Equality and Diversity Unit’s website.